science-digital/sd-integration-tool-template/README.md

 The output from this command shows 3 things:
 - A job was created - that is the tool was scheduled to be run (`Creating job...`).
-- Shows the data in the reponce we recieved from the packaged tool (matches the data from the local run).
+- Shows the data in the response we received from the packaged tool (matches the data from the local run).

 > For a more in-depth description of deployment, please refer to [Step 8: Deploying to IVCAP](https://github.com/ivcap-works/gene-onology-term-mapper?tab=readme-ov-file#step-8-deploying-to-ivcap-)